jochym/Elastic/doc/source/intro.rst

 --------------------------------------

 Numerical derivation of the :math:`C_{ij}` matrix may be approached in many different ways.
-Basically, we can employ the same methods as ones used effectively in experimental work.
+Basically, we can employ the same methods as used effectively in experimental work.
 From all experimental procedures we can select three classes which are relevant to our discussion: